-At Abbott, we help people live better and healthier with our life-changing technologies.
-We keep your heart healthy, nourish your body at every stage of life, help you feel and move better, and bring you information and medicines to better manage your health.
-Through our partnership with the B.A.A. and the Boston Marathon® presented by Bank of America, we celebrate what's possible with good health adidas is honored to continue as the Official Footwear and Apparel Supplier of the Boston Marathon® presented by Bank of America.
-Continuing its commitment to the sport and long-standing tradition with the B.A.A., adidas is proud to supply exclusive Boston Marathon jackets to more than 9,000 B.A.A. volunteers and more than 3,500 race officials and media personnel, adidas will also provide 30,000 participant tees to Boston Marathon runners.
-The official collection of 2024 Boston Marathon performance apparel and footwear will be available to participants and fans at the Boston Marathon Expo and at select local retailers. adidas will also offer custom finisher videos, which can be downloaded on adidas' website after the race.
-The finisher video delivery system was introduced in 2018 as the first of its kind, producing more than 30,000 videos featuring every runner who participated.
-It represents the company's constant desire to push the boundaries of running culture, find exciting ways to celebrate the Boston experience and "Create the New."
+As a global healthcare company, Abbott helps people live healthy lives every day.
+Our technologies help people manage chronic illnesses, make diagnoses to provide a clear path forward and deliver unprecedented insights to help individuals make better decisions every day.
+Through our partnership with the B.A.A. and the Boston Marathon presented by Bank of America, we celebrate what's possible with good health - and the right will and determination.
+One way Abbott supports runners is through Team adidas is honored to continue as the Official Footwear and Apparel Supplier of the Boston Marathon® presented by Bank of America.
+Continuing its commitment to the sport and long-standing tradition with the B.A.A., adidas is proud to supply exclusive Boston Marathon jackets to more than 9,000 B.A.A. volunteers and more than 3,500 race officials and media personnel. adidas will also provide 30,000 participant tees to Boston Marathon runners.
+The official collection of 2025 Boston